-Employee Share Ownership Plans are engrained within American start-up culture.
+Employee Share Ownership Plans are engrained within the American start-up culture.

 These companies have effectively underwritten their ability to access the best and the brightest labour talent within a very competitive market.

-European employees are often disadvantaged, primarily as share options tend to be executive biased, and because European entrepreneurs haven’t known how to allocate share options across their teams.
+European employees are often disadvantaged, primarily as share options tend to be executively biased, and because European entrepreneurs haven’t known how to allocate share options across their teams.

-More importantly, the issue of disparate tax rates, geographically mobile employees, and governmental attitudes to how ESOP’s are viewed and taxed, creates perplexity that both employees and employers can find difficult to navigate.
+More importantly, the issue of disparate tax rates, geographically mobile employees, and governmental attitudes to how ESOP’s are viewed and taxed, create perplexity that both employees and employers can find difficult to navigate.

 When we look at the Employee Stock Ownership in Europe, Sweden lives in a warm glow of engaged employees and higher employee retention.
 By following the American model, Sweden lives outside of the chilling labour market that a lot of European businesses find themselves operating in.

 According to the results of the European Company Survey, 11% of Swedish private-sector companies offer their employees share ownership schemes.
 This puts Sweden well over the European average of just over five per cent.

 The Annual Economic Survey of Employee Ownership in European Countries shows that 43% of the largest Swedish corporations offer comprehensive share ownership schemes covering the whole workforce.

 Whilst it would be outlandish to suggest that ESOPs are the main reason behind Sweden’s status as the engine of the Scandinavian powerhouse, it would be even more foolhardy to suggest that ESOPs haven’t played a fundamental role in how Swedish companies are run and managed.

 At Global Shares, we have worked with and continue to help some of Sweden’s largest companies administer their Employee Share Plans.